sparkledradical/Eye-Cancer-Patients-Record-Dataset-Project/README.md

 ## 3. Cancer Stage-Specific Counts
 **Question:**
-- For each cancer type, how many patients are diagnosed at Stage IV?
+- For each cancer type, how many patients are diagnosed at Stage I, II, III, and IV?
--

 **Purpose:** To identify which cancer types are most frequently diagnosed at Stage IV.
 This helps focus the analysis on advanced-stage cases, informs prevalence, and guides sampling or treatment considerations.

+**Discovery:** I have analyzed each stage and its cancer type and all 4 stages showed cancer types typically high in senior group.

 <p float="left">
 <img src="Cancer_Type_by_Stage_IV_table.png" width="400"/>